TarunPereddi/backend-assignment-XivTech--weatherAPI/README.md

    npm install
    ```

 4. Replace the API_KEY in `index.js` file with your own API key from Visual Crossing.
-If you don't have an API key, you can use the one provided in the `api.txt` file.

 ## Usage

 1. Start the server: